Whether you ultimately forget or remember a word

 B. Look closely at the spelling, and if you know that the spelling will give you trouble, then focus particularly on the hard spots.
 (Double letters?
 Sounds spelled in ways you weren't expecting?)

-C. Examine how the word gets defined in more than one dictionary; that can reveal the flexibility of what the word means.
+C. Examine how the word gets defined in more than one dictionary; that can reveal the flexibility of the concept.
 I like m-w.com, dictionary.com, and the Oxford English Dictionary, but that last one requires special access that you can usually get through your school or library.

 D. Read lots of examples online and pay attention to context, connotation and tone, concrete and abstract uses, how the word fits into phrases and sentences, and so on.
 You can find good examples, among other places, at vocabulary.com and news.google.com.

 That was the easy part.
+(Oh, snap!)
 Now for the real work:

 A brief aside before we look at study strategies for this important step.
 As you probably know, it's really, really hard to remember something that's confusing or that has nothing to do with you personally.
 Meaning and relevance make learning anything so much easier.
 With that in mind, here's a gentle suggestion.
 If you have trouble making your vocabulary words meaningful to you or connecting them to information that's already stored in your memory, then take a good look at those words.
 Are they worth learning?
-Throw them out if not.
-(Who cares about super-specific terms in a field of study you'll never enter?)
+If not, chuck them out.
+Who cares about super-specific terms in a field of study you'll never enter?

 Unfortunately, if you're a student and someone has assigned some words to you, then you don't have that luxury.
 Sorry about that.
-(In that case, try to mentally role-play someone who would find the words important.)
+Try to mentally role-play someone who would find the words important.

 Here are a few quick ways to check whether your word is worth studying.
 First, look it up on dictionary.com and look down at the "difficulty index" feature.
-If it says that very few people know this word, feel free to throw it out.
+If it says that very few people know this word, feel free to kiss it goodbye.
 Second, look it up on news.google.com and see how many search results turn up.
 Useful words will generate hundreds of results, if not thousands or more.
 Useless words may turn up ten, five, or no results.
+Buh-bye!

 You're sure your chosen words are worth the effort, so we'll get to it.
 Pick the methods that work for you:

 A. Even though it will be hard, try to define the word in a bunch of different ways.
-This saves you from rigidly memorizing any particular definition.
+This saves you from memorizing any rigid definition and forces you to think about the concept instead.
 You should at least be able to look at one version of a definition and explain the word's meaning without using any of the key words from the definition.
 (Obviously it's okay to use words like "the" and "of" from the definition; just don't repeat the most important words.)

 B. Apply the word to your life.
 You can think about the past, present, and future as you use the word to describe stories you shared with a friend, to give examples of your professional abilities you might mention in a job interview, to retell events you experienced or saw or read about in the news, to describe movies and books and historical events you're familiar with, etc. Apply the word to multiple spheres of your life, your various interests, and your relationships.
 The goal is not to make up scripts to use later.
 It is to integrate the word into your experience of life.